 Prefer to order by phone?
 Call toll free 1-800-927-8733 in the United States.
 Call 510-632-1366 outside of the United States.
 Fax orders and requests for bulk quantity quotations to 510-568-6040.

 Global Crossings cuts through the jungle of myth, falsehood and misrepresentation that dominates the debate, clarifying the causes and consequences of human migration.
-Why do millions of people continue to risk their lives, and oftentimes lose it, in the pursuit of a chance to establish themselves in a foreign land?
+Why do millions of people continue to risk their lives, and oftentimes lose them, in the pursuit of a chance to establish themselves in a foreign land?

 The book first looks at the immigrant experience, which connects the present to the past, and America to the rest of the world, and explores who migrants are and why they move.
 The conduct of migrants today is no different than that of migrants in the past.
 And contrary to the claims by immigration critics, the patterns of contemporary migration do not differ fundamentally from those of other epochs.